vuejs/vue-test-utils/docs/guides/common-tips.md

 ### Using `nextTick`

-Vue batches updates and runs them on the "next tick".
+Vue batches watcher updates and runs them asynchronously on the "next tick".

-In practice, this means that if your testing that the DOM updates correctly, you will need to wait until updates run before you can make an assertion.

-You can wait for updates with `Vue.nextTick`:
+In practice, this means you must wait for updates to run after you set a reactive property.
+You can wait for updates with `Vue.nextTick()`:

 ```js
 it('updates text', async () => {